ArweaveTeam/docs.arweave.org-info/mining/overview/mining.md

 There's a lot of information that goes into an Arweave block - you can see the full set of fields by inspecting the JSON returned by any node's `/block/current` endpoint.
 Many of those fields are determined by the protocol and not configurable by the miner.
 However a miner does have some flexibility in setting these values:
 - The block height
 - The block transactions

-For more information about the Arweave Blockchain see the [Blockchain](blockchain.md) guide.

 ## 4.1 Determining Block Height